Gregg County DWI Court Process

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial and a bench trial (where the judge decides the case).
-Jury trials are more common in DUI cases, as they allow you to present your case to a panel of your peers.
+If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
+You have the right to a trial by jury or, in some cases, a bench trial (where the judge decides the case).

-Common Defenses: Common defenses in DUI cases include challenging the accuracy of the BAC test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.
+Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police did not have probable cause to stop you, or presenting evidence that you were not intoxicated.

-Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case, but most trials last between one and three days.
+The length of a DUI trial can vary depending on the complexity of the case, but it generally lasts several days.

 First Offense

-- Other Requirements: DUI education classes, possible community service, possible Ignition Interlock Device (IID) requirement.
+- Other Requirements: May include alcohol education classes, community service, and the installation of an Ignition Interlock Device (IID).

 Second Offense

-- Other Requirements: Mandatory IID, increased DUI education, possible community service.
+- Other Requirements: Mandatory IID installation, alcohol education classes, and community service.

 Third Offense